 - Riad Kniza; situated in the heart of Marrakech's Medina just a few minutes walk from the Djemma el Fna (the main square).
 This small, romantic, beautifully furnished traditional Riad has 7 rooms, two lounges, a courtyard and several patios.
 The owner is an antique dealer and extremely knowledgeable about Marrakech.
 The Riad Kniza comes very highly recommended with glowing reviews from all who stay here.

 Marrakech has lots of luxury hotels available including the famous La Mamounia, featured in the Sex and the City 2 movie and which Winston Churchill described as "the most beautiful place in the world".
 There are also several popular chain hotels like the Le Meridien, and Sofitel.
 These hotels are often housed in historic buildings and retain the Moroccan character and style.

-Budget hotels are also plentiful and Bootsnall has a decent listing of hotels ranging from $45-$100 per night.
-Since many of the smaller budget hotels won't have websites or online booking facilities you should get a good guide book, like the Lonely Planet and follow their recommendations.
+Budget hotels are also plentiful and Bootsnall has a decent listing of affordable options.
+Since many of the smaller budget hotels won't have websites or online booking facilities you should get a good guidebook, like the Lonely Planet and follow their recommendations.
 Most budget accommodation is situated south of the Djemaa el Fna.